hbatistuzzo/hbatistuzzo/README.md

 </div>

-I'm an Oceanographer with a focus on Remote Sensing and Geophysical Fluid Dynamics.
-I mostly deal with subjects in physical oceanography, marine biology (phyto/zooplankton and fisheries) and recently Data Science.
-Currently investing in learning advanced SQL, PowerBI, Spark and PHP.
+As an oceanographer I've focused mostly on Remote Sensing and Geophysical Fluid Dynamics.
 I started programming with C, MatLab and some R but nowadays I use Python as a tool of choice on a daily basis both for oceanography and data science projects.
-Besides these languages, I also have some experience with Bash, LaTeX and Arduino for personal projects.
+I also have some experience with Arduino for personal projects.

+Some (probably) superfluous esoteric pseudoBS trivia: my approach to data has been similar to my approach to music: I'm not the sharpest tool in the shed, so to properly learn these things, I have to delve into it and experiment organically.
+With piano, I'm mostly stuck to the key of C. No flats or sharps in its signature.
+It's _basic_, yet didactic.
+With a transpose button nearby, all other keys are brought to it and tied to its simplicity.
+There's a lot  of trial and error, and probably a horrible way of dealing with studying for the more OCD inclined people out there.
+...
+And yet, ["*There's method in the key of C*"](https://www.youtube.com/watch?v=RGEuuxz754M) - Jon Anderson

 Feel free to message me on whatsapp here <a href="">[<img alt="henry | Whatsapp" width="40px" src="./whatsapp.svg" />][whatsapp] or contact me through any of these links below: